 The first is the FHA loan.
 It is true that you have to have a 3.5% down payment.
 But many first-time buyers get their down payment from a relative.
 The FHA allows the borrower to get the entire down payment as a gift.
 The only requirement is that the person offering the gift must write a letter stating that the money is a gift and does not need to be paid back.

 If you can get a gift from a relative, the FHA financing can be a good, 100% financing option.
 You do have to pay mortgage insurance, up front and every year, so it is a more expensive option than the 1% Quicken loan.

 The FHA home loan is an option for those who have a higher income than is allowed under the Quicken loan program.
 There is no maximum income under FHA rules.

 Another option for 100% financing is the USDA mortgage.
-This program is backed by the federal USDA.
+This no down-payment loan program is backed by the federal USDA.
 It offers 100% financing and low cost mortgage insurance.
 Interest rates also are very low.

 This program also has income limits, so not everyone is going to qualify for it.
 The other limitation is that you have to be purchasing what the USDA considers a ‘rural’ property.
 You can find some homes that USDA will underwrite that are actually in suburbs outside some large cities.
 But some borrowers find that USDA will not work with them on the property they want.
 So, this program is useful but of no value to some borrowers.